Balancing a Business on the Side With a 9-5 Job

 Stay up Later

 If getting up early isn’t your thing, staying up later may work better for you.
 Some people are night owls and can get work done.
-I used to be a night owl, but things seem to be changing.
-I’m not nearly as focused after 10 PM like I used to be.
-Recently, I tried to do some work after 11 and fell asleep at the computer.
+I used to be a night owl, but things are changing.
+I’m not nearly as focused after 10 pm as I used to be.
+If you can stay focused later than that, then you will have a good chance of getting some late-night work done.

 Use Fiverr When Needed